Claudiuivan1/IoT-Project/README.md

 Before opening the webpage, edit the index file and go down to the javascript code, then edit **HOST** and **PORT** variables.
 Now you can serve the file and the website will receive data from sensors in real time and retrive last four updates from the database.

+### Crowdsensing

+The MQTT Mosquitto broker can also be used to set up a really simple crowdsensing web app service.
+All the informations about this part, can be found [here](https://github.com/Claudiuivan1/IoT-Project/tree/master/website_crowdsensing).

 ## Useful links

 ### Part 1 - Python MQTT stations